Lakerunner CLI

 # See all service names

-lakerunner-cli logs get-values resource_service_name
+lakerunner-cli logs get-values service

 # See all environments